Effective Strategies to Prevent Spyware

 Use strong, unique passwords and utilise a password manager

-This should be common practice, but it’s easy to resort back to familiar passwords, most of which are easily hackable.
+This should be common practice, but it’s easy to resort back to familiar passwords, most of which are easily compromised through hacking.
 To keep attackers at bay, use complex pass phrases that combine letters, numbers and symbols, and don’t be tempted to use easily guessed information like birthdays or names.
 Using a reputable password manager will help you generate and store passwords for each account.

 Use two-factor authentication (2FA) where possible